mozilla/ichnaea/docs/api/search.rst

 The `key` is a the BSSID or MAC address of the wifi network.
 So for example a valid key would look similar to `01:23:45:67:89:ab`.

-For wifi lookups you need to provide at least two wifi keys of nearby wifis.
+For wifi lookups you need to provide at least three wifi keys of nearby wifis.
 This is a industry standard that is meant to prevent you from looking up the position of a single wifi over time.